Somerillo/PORTFOLIO/Time Series Analysis/README.md

 ---

 ### **Objective:**
-To identify and explore temporal patterns, correlations, and potential causal relationships between temperature, energy consumption, and flu contagion in Pittsburgh during 2013–2015.
+To identify and explore temporal patterns, correlations, and potential causal relationships between temperature, energy consumption, and flu contagion in Pittsburgh.

 ---
 ### **Key Files:**